Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

 King Solomon made an alliance with the Pharaoh king of Egypt and married his daughter (shown in the middle).
-God Solomon any wish.
-Solomon asked God to become a better leader and God rewarded him with wisdom.
+God granted Solomon any wish.
+Solomon asked God to become a better leader, and God rewarded him with wisdom.
 People acknowledged Solomon as a good and wise king (shown with the rejoiceful crowd).
 Two prostitutes came to the king.
-They both had a baby.
-One of the babies died.
-The mother of the dead baby claimed that the live baby was hers.
-Both women swore the live baby was theirs.
+They both had a baby, but one of the babies died.
+Both women swore that the live baby was theirs.
 King Solomon ordered the baby to be cut in half so they could share the baby.
-Its mother cried out for mercy on her baby, while the other shamelessly submitted.
+Its mother cried out for mercy on her baby, while the other submitted.
 Solomon rewarded the one who cried out, since he believed she was truly the mother (shown on the middle left side, behind his wife).